-Intercollegiate Sports I is a course for students who are members of one of the college's intercollegiate team sports programs.
+IAI: None 1.1 Tae Kwon Do is an introduction to a system of techniques for self-defense and counter-attack by the unarmed.
+The course promotes skill development in basic Tae Kwon Do techniques.
+Prerequisite: None Credit: 1 semester hour Lecture: 0 Lab: 2 members of one of the college's intercollegiate team sports programs.
 These include: women's tennis, basketball, softball, volleyball, and soccer; men's baseball, basketball, golf, tennis, and soccer.
 Students may earn a maximum of two credits for any combination of FWS 176 and FWS 177.
 Prerequisite: Permission from respective coach is required to enroll in this class.
+Credit: 1 semester hour Lecture: 0 Lab: 2